scout-gis/lidar/README.md

     This pipeline contains the pg_pointcloud specific instructions for importing the data into postgres.
 For more information about exactly how to format this pipeline, see https://pgpointcloud.github.io/pointcloud/quickstart.html#running-a-pipeline .
 This pipeline is referenced in the loopthru.py execution script referenced below.

 2. loopthru.py
     This python script allows the user to loop thru all the las files in a folder and ingest them using a single command, instead of going file by file.
 The loopthru script takes 2 inputs, the location of the above pipeline json, and the location of the las files.

 NOTE: The loopthru file and the pipeline json should be located within the folder containing the las files when the user runs the loop thru file.

+3. export_pipeline_template.json
+    This pipeline is the most basic form of exporting the PostgreSQL table into a las file, to be brought into a GIS software or sent to a consultant.
+Note that this pipeline will export the entire table into one las file, which is likely not conducive for large data transfers.

 #### Naming Convention and Best Storage Practices:

 - Each dataset should be saved in a separate table in postgres.
-- The naming convention should be as follows: "project name_contractor who flew the lidar_date the lidar was flown in day/month/year format"
+- The naming convention should be as follows: "PROJECTNAME_CONTRACTOR_DATEOFFLY DAY/MONTH/YEAR"
 - The user should make a copy of the json and py files listed above, save them to the folder containing the las files, and rename them to:
     - loopthru_'project name'.py
     - pipeline_'projectname'.json